Crypto137/MHServerEmu/docs/GameData/Resources.md

 Resources are serialized prototypes that do not follow the standard [Calligraphy](./Calligraphy.md) format.
 They are stored separately in the `mu_cdata.sip` archive.

 There are five types of resources: cells, districts, encounters, props, prop sets, and UIs.
-All resource files start with the same four-byte header:
+All resource files start with the same 12-byte header:

 ```csharp
 struct ResourceHeader